Bentleyj/BeyondPhotography/README.md

 ### Day 77 & 78

 Inspired by some any Warhol paintings I have started trying to split up my image in to HSV chunks and then assigning them different flat colors.
 HSV comes out very pixelated though so I need to adjust accordingly (basically blur).
 Really cool effects when mixed with Sobel Edge Detection.
 I'm aiming for something like his "detail of a renaissance painting".

+### Day 79

+Tried some different colors for the warhol effect today and I also changed so the sobel effect so it wasn't additive.
+I'd like to create a system of "color priority" to mimic screen printing.
+This might be next time!